 Since 2011, the University of Houston has been designated as a top green university by The Princeton Review in its annual Guide to Green Colleges.
 Also in 2011, AASHE STARS rewarded UH with a silver rating.

-UH Dining Services joined the sustainability movement by offering fair trade coffee at all retail locations, recycling cooking oil, buying locally grown produce, providing vegetarian meals to its residents, donating unused food, and eliminating Styrofoam in the dining halls and offering reusable to-go containers.
+UH Dining Services joined the sustainability movement by offering fair trade coffee at all retail locations, recycling cooking oil, buying locally grown produce, providing vegetarian meals to its residents and donating unused food.

 UH Parking and Transportation strives to educate students and faculty/staff on green commuting options, offering a car sharing program, carpools and promoting mass transit.
 With the city of Houston designated as the energy capital of the world, UH is doing its best to minimize carbon emissions through education.
 Check out COAST (Coogs on Alternative and Sustainable Transportation), an incentive program for individuals who carpool or utilize alternative and sustainable options, such as METRO to get to campus.